equisoide/react-mui-ts-steps/README.md

     - Open a terminal at the root of the project
     - Create a locally trusted CA with `mkcert -install`
     - Generate an SSL certificate with `mkcert localhost`
+    - **localhost.pem** and **localhost-key.pem** files will be generated at the root of the project.
+Note that these files are included in the **.gitignore** and should not be committed.
+Each developer must generate their own certificates.

   ## Working Guidelines
   - Never delete and re-generate the **package-lock.json** file from scratch, it will break the App and Storybook!
 Let npm update that file every time you install a new dependency